All Products

 setfacl -m u:player:w <filename>

-Grants the write permissions to the player user.
+Grants the write permission (w) to the user player.

 setfacl -m g:players:rwx <filename>